All other positions

 The baby is oblique when baby's head is in the mother's hip.
 The baby's body and head are diagonal, not vertical and not horizontal (transverse lie).
-This is fine for a second twin.
-But oblique is not an optimal fetal position for a singleton baby after 30 weeks gestation.

 Baby is head down and the back is to the side- The right side.
 This position can be deceptively reassuring.
 ROP is the most common of the four posterior positions.